X. Degree Programs

 The normal limit of credits taken on a Letter of Permission is 2.50 based on Guelph credits.

-Students with a specialization in languages who want to undertake a program of study in Quebec or abroad should consult the appropriate departmental advisor or the Director of the School of Languages and Literatures.
+Students with a specialization in languages who want to undertake a program of study in Quebec or abroad should consult the appropriate faculty advisor or the Director of the School of Languages and Literatures.

 The University of Guelph offers many other Study Abroad and Exchange opportunities for students to enrich their learning experience.
 Bachelor of Arts students are encouraged to participate in any of the diverse options available.
 Courses taken while on exchange or study abroad can be used as electives or core requirements.
 For further information on the programs available, please refer to Section V - International Study.
 Students are advised to meet with a B.A.
 Program Counsellor to discuss the feasibility of participating in an exchange or semester abroad.